uyuni-project/uyuni-rfc/accepted/0000-caasp-integration.md

 ### Run other products in the cluster

-It would also be possible, after that the cluster has been deployed, to deploy other SUSE products on top of the cluster (e.g. SUSE OpenStack Cloud, SUSE Enterprise storage): every product would have a deployment descriptor on top of CaaS Platform, and SUSE Manager would only have to deploy CaaS Platform and then the deployment of the product.
+It would also be possible, after that the cluster has been deployed, to deploy other SUSE products on top of the cluster (e.g. SUSE OpenStack Cloud, SUSE Enterprise storage):

+- CaaS Platform deploys a SUSE Application Lifecycle operator on top of the cluster with a set of custom resources (CRDs)
+- SUSE Manager can then deploy SOC, SES or any other combination of products on top of the cluster and manage the lifecycle of the deployed products

 In this case, SUSE Manager would be the central point of deployment for other products based on CaaS Platform and show the health of every cluster installed, while offering the possibility of managing and upgrading the cluster.